Blog/Blog

 Choosing the right strategy is crucial for the success of your data center migration.
 Here are the most commonly used approaches, complete with pros, cons, and scenarios where each would be most appropriate.

-This strategy involves moving applications and data from the old data center to the new one without making changes to the architecture.
+This strategy involves moving applications and data from the old data center to the new one without making changes to the architecture or application code.
 You’re basically lifting your entire data center and shifting it to a new location.

 Pros